-The property owner should familiarize himself and his building team with the requirements of the Phase 2-A Declaration of Covenants and Restrictions for Plantation Lakes at Ashton Plantation and the Phase 2-A Design Guidelines.
+The property owner should familiarize himself and his building team with the requirements of the Phase 2-B Addendum 1 Declaration of Covenants and Restrictions for Plantation Lakes at Ashton Plantation and these Design Guidelines.

 All new construction, subsequent construction, remodeling with exterior exposure, expansion or demolition of structures, and changes, additions, or deletions to the site, lighting or landscaping must be reviewed and approved by the Architectural Control Committee prior to commencement of any building or on-site construction activity.